awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 You can configure Mountpoint CSI Driver to use the credentials associated with the pod's Service Account rather than the driver's own credentials.

-With this approach, a multi-tenant architecture is possible using [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA).
+With this approach, a multi-tenant architecture is possible using [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) or [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
-Using Pod-Level Credentials with IRSA authentication allows the Mountpoint CSI Driver to use multiple credentials for each pod.
+Using Pod-Level Credentials with EKS Pod Identity or IRSA authentication allows the Mountpoint CSI Driver to use multiple credentials for each pod.

+Configuring [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) is the recommended way to set up the CSI Driver if you want to use Pod-Level credentials in an EKS Cluster.
+For non-EKS clusters, [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) can be used instead.

 > [!NOTE]